Food and Drink

 The Toast of the Coast Wine Festival

-Sample fine wines from California and Baja California wineries, including many that are tough to find in stores.
+At this one-day event, you can sample fine wines from the United States and Baja California wineries, including many that are tough to find in stores.
 You can buy bottles of the wines you like!

 San Diego International Beer Festival

 More on the San Diego International Beer Festival